eddelbuettel/r2u/README.md

 - **Fast and well-connected mirror** at [r2u.stat.illinois.edu](https://r2u.stat.illinois.edu) on the [Internet2](https://internet2.edu/)

-- **Complete coverage** with (using 24.04 for amd64 and arm64) about 31039 CRAN packages (and 623
+- **Complete coverage** with (using 24.04 for both amd64 and arm64) about 31485 CRAN
-  from BioConductor) using **current versions**: We support R 4.4.* and 4.5.*, and BioConductor 3.22 (on resolute, noble and jammy; focal is in archived mode and remains at 3.21); for 24.04 (aka 'noble') and 26.04 (aka 'resolute') BioConductor is available for both amd64 and arm64.
+  packages (and 633 from BioConductor) using **current versions**: We support R 4.6.0, and BioConductor 3.23 (on resolute, noble and jammy; focal is in archived mode and remains at 3.21);
+  for 24.04 (aka 'noble') and 26.04 (aka 'resolute') BioConductor is available for both amd64 and arm64.

 - Complete support for **Ubuntu 20.04 ("focal")**, **22.04 ("jammy")**, **24.04 ("noble")** and
   **26.04 ("resolute")** on amd64, as well as **24.04 ("noble")** and **26.04 ("resolute")** support